An original or certified copy of your bachelor's degree.

 A photocopy of the page(s) of your valid passport that give your name, date of birth, place of birth and the passport expiration date or a photocopy of your valid European ID card (both sides).

 To be able to enroll your passport/ID card must be valid until at least the start of the academic year.

 Only required for applicants applying for a scholarship listed on our website.

 Two reference letters in either English, French, German or Dutch.
 These letters must be

 - from either a previous professor or assistant professor.
 If you have work experience, one of these letters may be from your employer.

 - preferably written on the official letterhead /have the official stamp of the university or company.

 - signed by the referee and include your complete name.

-Is your referee hesitant to provide you with the letter?
-Then he/she can email a scanned PDF of the letter to firstname.lastname@example.org.
-His/her email must include your complete name and TU Delft student number.
-You will be given this number upon registering in Studielink.
-If you choose this option, please upload a statement under “reference letter” in osiaan.tudelft.nl informing us that your referee will send us the reference letter by email.
+*You will be given this number upon registering in Studielink.
+If you choose this option, please upload a statement under “reference letter” in your online application informing us that your referee will send us the reference letter by email.
 This statement should include the name and email address of your referee.